Ziegenkonig/RemoteScavenger/README.md

 The player does not scavenge themselves, they build robotic scavengers of all shapes and sizes to explore and do the hard work for them.

+Most of the good stuff is in RemoteScavenger/core/src; all the current art is in RemoteScavenger/core/assets

 Things that are done right now:
  - 'Main Menu' screen
  - 'Workshop' screen